ClubObsidian/chunkmerger/README.md

 This code was tweaked to work with chunkmerger, imports were changed to load in from the current directory and `get_chunk` returns `None` if a chunk does not exist.

+## Running

+Put files that you want to merge into the other world in the `source` folder.

+Put files that you want to merge into in the `destination` folder.

+Run by using `merger.py`, you will need Python 3.

+## Warning

 Run at your own risk and make sure to have backups.